-I think it is in those gritty truth places one finds themselves able to reclaim the ‘mana,’ (Maori word meaning the supernatural force within a person – that which gives one their status and power) that life may have robbed of them.
+I think it is in dwelling in what are often gritty truth places that one finds themselves able to reclaim the ‘mana,’ (Maori word meaning the supernatural force within a person – that which gives one their status and power) that life may have robbed of them.

-I don’t really know how else to describe what I have going on here other than that it seems to be a creative conglomerate of poetry, writing, learnings and wonderings that are speaking through the lens of one who is definitely not immune to the hardness of life (most of my writing emerges from my own experience in those places), but is on a mission in the midst (rather than the absence) of that, to know and speak more of the reality of who God really is.
+I don’t really know how else to describe what I have going on here other than that it seems to be a creative conglomerate of poetry, writing, learnings and wonderings that are speaking through the lens of one not immune to the hardness of life (most of my writing emerges from my own experience in those places), but is on a mission in the midst (rather than the absence) of that, to know, speak and share more of the reality of who God really is.

 Nga Mihi Nui.